2019 SPRING BREAK INTERFAITH SERVICE TEAMS

 We often hear people talking about the challenges faced by gay, lesbian, bisexual, and transgender people in our country and across the world.
 We also hear about the challenges of urban poverty and access to resources.
 But how often do we hear about the people who inhabit both of those worlds?
 This team will work with various organizations across the city of New York who serve at the intersections of these overlapping realities, as well as the realities of race, religion, and more.

 Building and Rebuilding: Lakota Nation, SD

 This intentionally interfaith team will engage in the long-term mission to rebuild Lakota-Anglo relationships through respectful conversation, deep critical reflection, and dedicated service.
-We will work with Milk’s Camp, located on the Rosebud Reservation in South Dakota.
-Milk’s Camp is an organization serving an important function for those living on and off reservations as a site for cultural learning and growth, guidance for youth, and aid for Lakota people with physical impairments.
+We will work with Lakota Youth Development, located on the Rosebud Reservation in South Dakota.
+Lakota Youth Development is an organization serving an important function for those living on and off reservations as a site for cultural learning and growth, guidance for youth, and aid for Lakota people with physical impairments.
 With an open mind, an open heart, and a desire to learn from perspectives far beyond our own, we will thoughtfully examine both the damage done by Christian missionaries in this place, and the powerful potential for healing between our broken cultures.

 Connecting with the Community: Bucerias, Mexico

 In any kind of cross-cultural experience, the power of direct, respectful contact between two different groups can’t be overestimated.
 This team will be working with Human Connections, an organization that specializes in cross-cultural immersion with an eye towards growth and learning for all involved, in the town of Bucerias, Mexico.
-Together, they will explore the economics of social responsibility and sustainable practices as well as serve with community members as needed.
+Together, they will explore the ideas of sustainable tourism as well as serve with community members as needed.
 Past projects have included construction, education, art, clean-up, and more, but the exact tasks of this team will depend on the expressed needs of the people in the community as the year progresses.